LTE IMS SMS

 Enable at least NAS, SIP, IMS in WebGUI log.
 Filter it out with NAS, SIP, IMS for convenience

-First make it sure that UE completed the IMS registration.
+First make sure that the UE has completed IMS registration.

 MT SMS over IMS